ranesr/SwiftIcons/README.md

 Special thanks to [Patrik Vaberer](https://github.com/Vaberer) and his initial work on [Font-Awesome-Swift](https://github.com/Vaberer/Font-Awesome-Swift) library

-### Licence
+## Licence

-SwiftIcons is available under the MIT license.
+SwiftIcons is available under the [MIT LICENSE](https://github.com/ranesr/SwiftIcons/blob/master/LICENSE).
 See the LICENSE file for more info.